Machine learning with persistent homology and chemical word embeddings improves prediction accuracy and interpretability in metal-organic frameworks: Interpretability

 \cref{tab:we-interpret} lists the top three materials properties by similarity to each MOF target property; all of them have a Jaccard similarity greater than 0.4.
 Following this procedure, we identify the chemical property with the strongest informational relevance to a given MOF target property.

 We focus on interpreting the results from a MOF design perspective.
-The word-embedding features play a bigger role than topology in predicting 0.15 bar CO$_{2}$ adsorption, log(K$_{H}$) CO$_{2}$, and log(K$_{H}$) CH$_{4}$ (\cref{fig:core2019_metrics}).
-For these three targets, the machine learning model trained on electronegativity was the most or second most similar to the model trained on the word embeddings for each MOF.
-This suggests that local electrostatic interactions are more significant in carbon dioxide adsorption at low pressure, which is consistent with qualitative descriptions of low pressure or dilute-limit profiles of absorptivity in porous materials from literature \cite{moosavi2020}.
-Thermal conductivity also appears multiple times, and is the most relevant elemental property for high pressure \ce{CO2} and \ce{CH4} adsorption.
+The word-embedding features play a bigger role than topology in predicting log(K$_{H}$) CO$_{2}$ (\cref{fig:coremofid_metrics}).
+For this target, the machine learning model trained on electronegativity was the most similar to the model trained on the word embeddings for each MOF.
+This suggests that local interactions are more significant in carbon dioxide adsorption in the infinite dilution regime, which is consistent with qualitative descriptions of low pressure or dilute-limit profiles of absorptivity in porous materials from literature \cite{moosavi2020}.

+Thermal conductivity also appears multiple times, and is the most relevant elemental property for high pressure \ce{CH4} adsorption.
 The relevance of thermal conductivity at higher pressures is more difficult to interpret, given that thermal conductivity contains an electronic and vibrational component.
 However, a relationship between thermal conductivity and MOF geometry has been suggested previously.
 Specifically, thermal conductivity correlates with pore size and porosity \cite{sumirat_theoretical_2006, wilmer2017}, which in turn affects adsorption.
-Thus, when designing a MOF, choosing metal elements that decrease the thermal conductivity of a MOF could be one way to increase adsorption.
+Thus, when designing a MOF, including or substituting metal atoms which have low thermal conductivity in their phase pure form may improve adsorption in MOF structures.
+The coordination environment and identity of the coordinating linkers also likely plays a role in determining the trend for a given site.
+For reference, we have included the compositions of the high adsorption MOFs for each prediction task in the supplementary material.

 Another materials property that appeared multiple times for multiple MOF targets was the Poisson's ratio, which reflects elasticity of a material.
 This is another property that fits in the existing paradigm of MOF design: namely, flexibility.
 MOFs with flexible frameworks often are better adsorbents \cite{doi:10.1021/acs.chemmater.5b00046}, since they can accommodate a larger space to fit a gas molecule with less stress.